Lynx (comics): Ghost Dragons

-Lynx was originally seen as the girlfriend of Billy Hue, leader of the Parisian branch of the Ghost Dragons, a Chinese youth gang with members from Macau, Kowloon, and Hong Kong that served the ruthless King Snake.
+Lynx was originally seen as the girlfriend of Billy Hue, leader of the Parisian branch of the Ghost Dragons, a Chinese youth gang with members from Macau, Kowloon, and Hong Kong that served King Snake.
 King Snake, known to the public at large as Sir Edmund Dorrance, was a British businessman and criminal.
 Robin (Tim Drake) met her in Paris and was dazzled by her beauty.
 Billy Hue later failed to kill Clyde Rawlins, an American interfering in King Snake’s affairs, due to Robin's interference.
 Hue was killed by King Snake as punishment, and Ling was dubbed Lynx and given leadership of the Ghost Dragons in his place.
 When Lynx failed to kill Robin and prevent him from interfering in King Snake's plans, his warped sense of good manners prevented him from killing her, although he still felt he could punish her in another way.
 King Snake moved the Ghost Dragons to Gotham, and Robin discovered one of her eyes had been put out by King Snake.
 She felt this mutilation to be Robin’s fault, and swore revenge.